 Citizens for Shakespeare

 The 2018 Free For All will feature Alan Paul’s thrilling production of Romeo & Juliet.
 Click here for more information on the Free For All.

-Citizens for Shakespeare at the Free For All provides priority access to Shakespeare’s plays for disadvantaged populations and young people, groups who too often have only limited exposure to live theatre.
-Participating groups receive reserved tickets to Free For All and Play Guides, free of charge and before they become available to the public.
+Participating group benefits include reserved tickets to Free For All, Play Guides and a pre-performance workshop free of charge and before they become available to the public.
 At Sidney Harman Hall, Citizens for Shakespeare groups will receive advanced seating and will be announced as special guests of the Shakespeare Theatre Company.

 Who qualifies for Citizens for Shakespeare?